LeKSuS-04/ad-infra/README.md

 Script for easy deployment of Attack-Defense CTFs.

+> [!WARNING]
+> I don't remember what's current state of this repository is.
+Some stuff could be suboptimal, there might be flaws and drawbacks and straight up bugs.
+I don't care anymore.
+I still believe that my work can be important as a reference for those who care about CTFs, so I am publishing it despite it's messy state.
+Use with caution (or better yet, just look, learn, question everything and implement your infra yourself)

 ## Usage

 1. Create `config.yaml` and `teams.yaml` configuration files and fill them with data.
 Examples can be found [here for config.yaml](/config.example.yaml) and [here for example.yaml](/teams.example.yaml), also there is a [configuration reference on the wiki](https://github.com/LeKSuS-04/ad-infra/wiki/Configuration).